How to Include eBay Experience on a Resume

 Show That You Have Built Something From Nothing

 Employers love to see this.
-It means you have taken the initiative to start a project, accepted a level of risk, and followed through.
+It means you have taken the initiative to start a project, have accepted risks, and followed through.
 Show your eBay start date and how many items are in your store.
 The wording could read like this:

 "Built and managed eBay store with 500+ items since 2010."